milesmcc/OpenSourceLaw/PAPER.md

 _For case subsections, all factual information is drawn directly from the case proceedings.
 No secondary sources are referenced._

 ## Abstract
-In the United States, many legal mechanisms are in place that control and affect the distribution of computer software, including patents, copyright, liability, and trademark.
+In the United States, many legal mechanisms are in place that control and affect the distribution of computer software, including patents, copyright, liability, and warranty.
 The open source community uses a variety of licenses to allow the public to use its software freely.
 This survey of open source law finds that many of these licenses only explicitly address a small portion of these legal mechanisms, leaving the software's licensing ambiguous and subject to potential restriction.
 GPLv3 and the Apache 2.0 license are found to be the most secure and unambiguous licenses, while the MIT license and GPLv2 are found to leave important legal mechanisms governing open source software unaddressed.

 ## Introduction
-TODO
+- brief history of open source

+- role of software licenses

+- general license comparison, permissive v. copyleft

+- mechanisms of control

+- legal precedent

+- this paper will...

-***Thesis.*** Patent, copyright, liability, and trademark are complex legal mechanisms that control the distribution, modification, and use of software.
-In order to be effective in securing the free or open use of software, an open source license must explicitly address all four mechanisms.
-Unfortunately, not all open source licenses do: the MIT license and GPLv2 leave important legal considerations regarding patent and trademark unaddressed.
+***Thesis.*** Patent, copyright, liability, and warranty are complex legal mechanisms that control the distribution, modification, and use of software.
+In order to be effective in securing the free or open use of software, an open source license must explicitly define terms to protect against all four mechanisms.
+Unfortunately, not all open source licenses do: the MIT license and GPLv2 leave important legal considerations regarding patent and trademark unaddressed, leaving users _and_ contributors vulnerable to litigation.

 ## Patent Law
 ### Background